gravitee-io/gravitee-ui-particles/CONTRIBUTING.md

 ## Further Information

-You can find more detailed information about contributing in the [Github guides](https://guides.github.com/activities/contributing-to-open-source).
+You can find more detailed information about contributing in the [GitHub guides](https://guides.github.com/activities/contributing-to-open-source).